MoiraMarques/projeto/Widgetizer-Script---for-YouTube-and-HTML5.md

-This small bit of javascript can be added to your html and then every YouTube or html5 video on the site will have the subtitle tab attached below.
+This small bit of javascript can be added to your html and then every YouTube (it's compatible with the old style YouTube `<object>` embeds only, NOT the newer `<iframe>` embeds) or html5 video on the site will have the subtitle tab attached below.
 There are a few ways to add the widgetizer script:

 ### To the `<head/>` element